Pumala/e_commerce_project/README.md

 ##### 4. Login Page => '/login'

-  * Customers who already have an account can login using their email address and password
+  * Customers who already have an account can login using their username and password
   * message displays if login info was incorrect

   ![login_page](static/images/wrong_login.png)